What is Copywriting?

 However, although the two types of writing have a different purpose, using them both, the copywriting and a content strategy effectively, can mean big bucks for your business through both increased traffic, sales, and ad revenue.

-When can I considered it an excellent copywriting?
+When can I consider it an excellent copywriting?

 Start with a gripping headline.
 Your headline is definitely the most important part of copiwriting.